dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 Azerite powers are a new system in Battle for Azeroth, similar to the Netherlight Crucible from Legion.
 They provide various bonuses and augment your skills in ways similar to tier set bonuses or legendaries, but at a slightly lower power level.

 Let's take a look at the traits available to Guardians.
 First, I'll cover the set of traits specific to Guardian (or traits from other Druid specs that Guardian can select) on the outer ring (Tier 3), and then some of the more general tanking-related traits that are available on the middle and inner rings (Tier 2 and Tier 1, respectively).
+Because many traits scale with item level, I will be assuming an item level of 370 (Heroic Uldir) for all trait values.

 I'll only be focusing on the value of single traits for now (that is, going from having none of a trait to having one of that trait), since much of the value comes from the effects that don't scale with the number of instances of that trait that are present.
 As a result, stacking more than one of a particular trait will have reduced value and almost always be worse than taking the first instance of another trait.
 As a general rule: values that are denoted by the variables X or Y scale with item level and trait stacking.

-Because many traits scale with item level, I will be assuming an item level of 370 (Heroic Uldir) for all trait values.
+Disclaimer: Blizzard have been pushing out hotfixes to Azerite traits almost daily for the last week or so, often changing the values on traits by 5x or more.
+As a result, the values and assessments in this post are subject to change.
+They are accurate as of the date of this post, and I will try to keep them up to date in case further changes are made.

-# Druid Traits
+# Outer Ring

 The following traits are available only to Druids.
 Most of these are Guardian specific, but some are shared between Feral and Balance as well.
 You are guaranteed at least one Guardian specific trait and one generic trait on every azerite piece, although it is possible to have more if one of the shared traits is present for another spec.